ethitter/jetpack-photon-for-nextgen/readme.txt

 NextGEN Gallery's image size settings are respected, meaning you can update your gallery image sizes on the fly without regenerating images.

-Leverage WordPress.com's cloud, your galleries should load faster and use fewer of your hosting resources.
+Leveraging the WordPress.com's cloud, your galleries should load faster and use fewer hosting resources.

 == Installation ==